emposha/PHP-Shell-Detector/README.md

     Example: http://www.website.com/shelldetect.php

+3) Use default username & password
+    Username: admin
+    Password: protect

-3) Inspect all strange files, if some of files look suspicious, send them to http://www.shelldetector.com team.
+4) Inspect all strange files, if some of files look suspicious, send them to http://www.shelldetector.com team.
 After submitting your file, it will be inspected and if there are any threats, it will be inserted into a “web shell detector” web shells signature database.

-4) If any web shells found and identified use your ftp/ssh client to remove it from your web server (IMPORTANT: please be carefull because some of shells may be integrated into system files!).
+5) If any web shells found and identified use your ftp/ssh client to remove it from your web server (IMPORTANT: please be carefull because some of shells may be integrated into system files!).

 Demo
 ----